 Family policy Compatibility of family and work

 Most parents of young children would like to be able to share the responsibilities of work and family life more equally.
 However, the traditional division of work and family responsibilities does not meet the ideas and wishes of young parents.
 Furthermore, it leads to significant financial disadvantages for mothers in the long run although the majority of them wants to be financially independent.
-For this reason, family policies aim at supporting a more equal sharing of work and family responsibilities and future family benefits are designed accordingly.
-Sharing these responsibilities fairly enables both parents to adjust working hours as needed and generate sufficient income.
-By sharing family responsibilities more fairly, societies make an important step towards equal treatment of women and men.
-And, last but not least: fairer sharing family and work responsibilities allows parents, especially fathers, to spend more quality time with children, especially for fathers.
+For this reason, family policies aim at supporting a more equal sharing of work and family responsibilities, for example by providing an appropriate incentive through family benefits such as the parental allowance scheme.

-The introduction of Parental Allowance Plus (ElterngeldPlus) marked an important milestone in implementing this new policy approach.
+The introduction of parental allowance plus (ElterngeldPlus) in 2015 marked an important milestone in implementing this new policy approach.
 The scheme has made it possible for parents to share parental leave more equally and to combine it more easily with part-time work.
-It encourages and supports mothers and fathers to spend time with their children when they are still little and at the same time allows them to pursue his or her career.
+It encourages and supports mothers and fathers to spend time with their children when they are still little and at the same time allows them to pursue their careers.
+This benefits all of society.

 Facilitating a family-friendly working world